Skip to content

 provider="openai",

-message="I'm looking for post-hardcore music recommendations.
+messages="I'm looking for post-hardcore music recommendations.
 Can you suggest some bands similar to ${band}?",

-system_instruction="You are a music expert who specializes in various genres.",
+system_instructions="You are a music expert who specializes in various genres.",

 )